preese/Step-by-step-to-perfSONAR-TPs-Archive/Prerequisites/Preqs-install.md

 - Clone the Base VM to create the Archive/Grafana VM (**archive**).
 Increase the allocated RAM to 8GB, configure with the appropriate MAC address and IP using **Direct attachement** status.
 - Install the [Archive and Grafana components](../Build-TP-Archive-Grafana-systems/Install-Archive-Grafana.md), leave VM running.
 - Clone the Base VM to create a Testpoint VM.
 This will be (**ps01**).
-- Once cloned, [install the Testpoint package](../Build-TP-Archive-Grafana-systems/Install-Testpoint.md), poweroff the VM.
+- Once cloned, [install the Testpoint package](../Build-TP-Archive-Grafana-systems/Install-Testpoint.md), configure with the appropriate MAC address and IP using **Direct attachement** status, poweroff the VM.
 - Clone the Testpoint VM (**ps01**) two more times to create **ps02** and **ps03**.
 Ensure each cloned VM is configured with the appropriate MAC address and IP as well as **Direct attachement** status.
 - Start all three testpoints now.